letientai299/google-foobar-2021/readme.md

 - [My solution][my_gun_code]
 - [Total time wasted here][time_wasted_meme]: **11h over 2 days**.

-This one is not so hard, requires a bit of Geometric Calculus, which is something I'm capable of.
-But I spend more than 10h thinking and solve an entirely other problem by mistake: [The Laser gun and mirrored room][bodyguards].
-That puzzle is about _how many bodyguards do we, as the Commander, need to block all beams?_.
-Foobar problem is about _how many vectors can we shoot the Commander when our beam can travel a limited distance?_.
-Damn!
+This one is not so hard, requires a bit of Geometric Calculus knowledge, which is something I'm capable of.
+But I spend more than 10h thinking and solving an entirely other problem by mistake: [The Laser gun and mirrored room][bodyguards].
+That puzzle is about _how many bodyguards do we, as the Commander, need to block all beams?_ Foobar problem is about _how many vectors can we shoot the Commander when our beam can travel a limited distance?_ Damn!

-I recorded the first 1.5 hours on this one, but then throw away the video since I know I'll need more time than that, and you don't like to watch me struggling more than 30m anyway.
+I recorded the first 1.5 hours on this one, but then threw it away since I know I'll need more time than that, and you don't like to watch me struggling more than 30m anyway.

 ## Disorderly Escape